 No, we strongly suggest not to use stainless steel tumbling media in a vibratory industrial tumbler machine.

 Stainless steel media is designed to be used in rotary tumblers.

 So, if you don’t have a rotary parts tumbler, you should invest in other tumbling media for jewelry like ceramic or plastic.

 17. Does walnut shell grit or corn cob media work as tumbling media for jewelry?

 Walnut shell media or corn cob media has great polishing properties.

 You shouldn’t rely only on these media to take care of your jewelry parts but you can definitely add a nice finishing touch to your parts with both walnut shell and corn cob tumbling media.

 18. Why SS shots are used in jewelry tumbling?

 SS shots are specialized media purposefully designed for jewelry tumbling.

-They look like tiny steel balls and has great polishing and burnishing properties.
+They look like tiny steel balls and have great polishing and burnishing properties.